 The High Achiever

 Your abilities exceed the scope of traditional schools.
-You learn fast and are self-motivated to excel.
+You learn fast and are self-motivated.
 High standards of scholarship and our AP® and Honors courses keep you engaged.

 List of 3 items.

 Athletes, actors and performers can pursue their passions and their education simultaneously.
 We work with parents, guardians, managers and coaches to accommodate multiple commitments.

 An excellent option for military families or students whose parents travel or relocate frequently.
 You’ll find consistency and connection at Barstow Global Online.

 The International Student

 Developing global citizens is part of our culture.
 That makes us uniquely qualified to welcome international students to our virtual campus, where they can earn a recognized degree without leaving home.